राष्ट्रीय सहकारी विकास निगम

 · Development of viable functional linkages among cooperatives.

 Gaps in managerial skills are identified and necessary training is provided to personnel in cooperatives.
-On the job, PIT personnel provide training and guidance.
+PIT personnel provide on-the-job training and guidance.
 The Scheme also has an incentive component for motivating the paid staff of primary cooperatives to perform better and improve the functioning of the cooperatives vis-a-vis recovery of funds provided.

-The project period is 5 years during which it is expected the project is completed in all respects.
+The project period is 4-5 years during which it is expected the project is completed in all respects.
 The projects are monitored regularly.
-In the States where the projects are more than two in number, a monitoring cell is created at the state level to monitor all the projects in the State.
+In the States where the ICD projects are more than two in number, a Monitoring Cell is created at the State level to monitor all the projects in the State.

-Grant/Subsidy under various schemes of Govt. of India or State Govt. is dovetailed with ICDP by the Project Implementing Agency/team at the time of Project Implementation.
+Grant/subsidy under various Schemes of Government of India / State Government is dovetailed with ICDP by the Project Implementing Agency/Team at the time of project implementation.
 NCDC’s loan assistance to that extent is reduced.
-Presently, the subsidies are being dovetailed from following Central Sector Schemes of Govt. of India:
+Presently, the subsidies are being dovetailed from following Central Sector Schemes of Government of India:

 4. Eligibility, criteria and procedure involved